Elis James: Personal life

 James is a supporter of Swansea City and Wales, and has an extensive collection of retro shirts of both teams.
-He explained in 2010 that the worst thing about being a comedian is when the timing of Swansea City games clash with his live show commitments.

-James is politically "very left-wing".
+He said in 2010 that the worst thing about being a comedian is when the timing of Swansea City games clashes with his live show commitments.
+James is politically "left-wing" and pro-Welsh Independence.

-He is engaged to actress, comedian and musician Isy Suttie.
+James married his longtime partner, actress, comedian and musician Isy Suttie, on 17 August 2024.
 The couple met in 2009 and began dating in 2010.
-They now live in Crystal Palace, South London and have a daughter, Beti Mair (born 2014), and a son, Steffan (born 2019).
+They now live in Crystal Palace, South London, and have two children.